-Senior Music Project
+Senior and Honors Music Projects

 The School of Arts and Humanities Honors Program offers eligible students the opportunity for advanced creative and scholarly work and recognition within the School.